rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 For Americans it means Nixon was worse than liberals believe, and that
  FDR was even worse than Nixon.
 It means our media is corrupt propaganda, and that our political parties are nothing but the coordinators of this propaganda.
-And none of this is by design but as a consequence of the fiat system itself;
+And none of this is by design but is a consequence of the fiat system itself;
  of the broken incentives that reward short-term gains at the expense of civilization.